particle-iot/docs/docs/connect.md

 Connecting your Core
 ===

+<iframe class="vine-embed" src="https://vine.co/v/hFHPMue5lgd/embed/simple" width="320" height="320" frameborder="0"></iframe>

 The easiest way to connect the Spark Core to Wi-Fi is using the Spark mobile app for iPhone or Android.
 But in case that's not working for you or you don't have an iOS/Android phone, there are other methods as well.

-For all of the following methods, the Spark Core must be in "listening" mode, which you'll know by its flashing blue LED:
+For all of the following methods, the Spark Core must be in "listening" mode, which you'll know by its flashing blue LED.

-<iframe class="vine-embed" src="https://vine.co/v/hFHPMue5lgd/embed/simple" width="320" height="320" frameborder="0"></iframe>
+<iframe class="vine-embed" src="https://vine.co/v/hFHlpBDELeU/embed/simple" width="320" height="320" frameborder="0"></iframe>

 The Core boots into listening mode by default, so if your Core is brand new, it should go straight into listening mode.
-Otherwise, hold the MODE button for three seconds:
+Otherwise, hold the MODE button for three seconds.

-<iframe class="vine-embed" src="https://vine.co/v/hFHlpBDELeU/embed/simple" width="320" height="320" frameborder="0"></iframe>

 ## Smart Config with the Spark app

+<iframe class="vine-embed" src="https://vine.co/v/hFH09MJwbxg/embed/simple" width="320" height="320" frameborder="0"></iframe>

 Once you've downloaded the Spark Core app from the App Store or Google Play, you should create an account.
-Afterwords you'll be asked to connect your Core using a process called Smart Config. *NOTE: You must be connected to the Wi-Fi network that you want to connect the Core to.* Enter your Wi-Fi password and hit connect:
+Afterwords you'll be asked to connect your Core using a process called Smart Config. *NOTE: You must be connected to the Wi-Fi network that you want to connect the Core to.* Enter your Wi-Fi password and hit connect.

-<iframe class="vine-embed" src="https://vine.co/v/hFH09MJwbxg/embed/simple" width="320" height="320" frameborder="0"></iframe>
+<iframe class="vine-embed" src="https://vine.co/v/hFwubhA3JXV/embed/simple" width="320" height="320" frameborder="0"></iframe>

 Smart Config can take up to a minute, so be patient.
 The closer your phone to your Spark Core, the faster it will connect.
 Once the Core hears the signal, it will go through the following sequence of lights: